richardgaywood/paydata.org/content/sprawlrunners/characters/skills.md

 * Battle (Smarts): Strategy, tactics, and understanding military operations.
 Particularly important in the Mass Battles game mechanic.
 * Fighting (Agility): Skill in armed and unarmed melee combat.
 Specialisations:
-	* Unarmed (including Killing Hands)
+	* Unarmed (including Killing Hands and cyber-implant weapons)
-	* Cyber-implant weaponry
 	* Blunt (any crushing weapon)
 	* Blades (all knives and swords)
 	* Exotic (eg. mono-filament whip)
 * Shooting (Agility): Precision with any type of ranged weapon, including bows (but not thrown weapons).
 Specialisations for this skill:
-  * Ballistic weapons (bows etc)
+  * Projectile weapons (bows, crossbows, etc)
-  * Handguns (including all pistols, machine pistols, SMGs)
+  * Handguns (including all tasers, pistols, machine pistols, compact SMGs)
-  * Longarms (all rifles and machine guns)
+  * Longarms (normal SMGs, all rifles and light/medium machine guns)
-  * Heavy (any turret-mounted gun; launchers of all kinds; flamethrowers; assault cannons)
+  * Heavy (any turret-mounted gun; heavy machine guns; launchers of all kinds; flamethrowers; assault cannons)

 ## Vehicle skills

 * Boating (Agility): Ability to sail or pilot a boat, ship, submarine, or any other watercraft.
 * Driving (Agility): The ability to control, steer, and operate ground vehicles - whether with wheels, treads, or legs (eg. walker drones).
-* Piloting (Agility): Skill with maneuvering vehicles that operate in three dimensions, such as airplanes, helicopters, spaceships, etc. Includes ground-effect vehicles like t-birds and rotordrones.
+* Piloting (Agility): Skill with maneuvering vehicles that operate in three dimensions, such as airplanes, helicopters, spaceships, etc. Includes ground-effect vehicles like t-birds.
+Also includes rotordrones and fixed-wing drones.
 * Riding (Agility): A character's skill in mounting, controlling, and riding a tamed beast.
 Probably not very useful in an urban cyberpunk game!

 ## Physical active skills